 Professor Carbonell, from Mexico, is currently serving his first term as an ICJ Commissioner, having been elected in 2014.
 He has a Degree in Law from the Law Faculty of the National Autonomous University of Mexico (UNAM), a Doctorate of Law from the Complutense University of Madrid in Spain.
 He is a researcher of the Institute of Legal Research of the UNAM and Coordinator of the Institute of Constitutional Law.
 In January 2005 he was awarded National Researcher Level III of the National System of Researchers, he was the youngest scientist in the country to reach that level.Professor Carbonell is the Director General of the Office “Carbonell Constitutional Consulting”.
 He is the author of 52 books and coordinator/compiler of 51 other works.
 He has published over 520 articles in journals and collective works in Mexico, Spain, Italy, England, Argentina, Brazil, Colombia, Ecuador, Peru, Chile, Dominican Republic and Uruguay.
 His writings have been published in five different languages.
 Professor Carbonell is a member of the Council of the Human Rights Commission of the Federal District, is a columnist in the newspaper “El Mundo” and has taught over 950 courses and conferences in Mexico and other countries.
 He has been awarded several prizes among which include the National University Award for Young Scholars.

-Roberto Garretón is currently serving his second term as Commissioner following his election in 2008 and re-election in 2013.
+Roberto Garretón is currently serving his third term as Commissioner following his election in 2008 and re-election in 2013 and 2018.
 He is a Chilean human rights lawyer.
 He is a former member of the United Nations Working Group on Arbitrary Detention and former UN Special Rapporteur on the Situation in the Democratic Republic of Congo.
 He is also former Ambassador of Chile to the on behalf of international and interamerican institutions of human Rights.
 During the military dictatorship in Chile he was Legal Director for the Vicaría de la Solidaridad, the more important institution for defense human rights of this country.